General things to know about EVE Online before beginning:

 - this microcosm of hyperlocking is EVE in a nutshell; it's full of niches in which knowledge of mechanics is incomplete, fuzzy, or not widely-understood

-- many believe otherwise, but pointing your ship's 3D model toward a preferred warp destination then coming to a stop does not decrease how long it takes to enter warp to said destination
+- model direction has no impact on warp timing. to reiterate: pointing a ship toward a preferred warp destination then coming to a stop has no effect on how long it'll take to enter warp

 - if your ship is currently at a dead stop, these are the only things affecting how long it'll take to enter warp in any direction